 Re the club standard tables, the main thing is not to concentrate exclusively on those who have the highest age grades and therefore the highest club standards.
 The most successful runners can be a positive inspiration and role model for other club members.
 However, each level of standard may be an important milestone for a particular club member.
 Beginner runners have the most potential to improve their standards, yet may be the slowest at the start.
 Experienced runners may be content to maintain the age-graded standards they achieved when younger.
 Maintaining an age grade % is a much more positive feeling than watching your times get progressively slower.

-The tables for women and men are being kept separate at present, even though there is an estimated allowance for gender in age grades.
-It makes it easier to sort and compare in a number of ways and also for entering data into the table.
-A grand list could easily be compiled from the separate tables to show male and female combined if required.
-Also, a significantly larger proportion of the women are beginners or fairly new to running and more men are experienced runners, so the table tends to look top-heavy with more men attaining the highest age grades, which isn’t helpful for a meaningful comparison.
+The tables for women and men are being kept separate at present, even though there is an allowance for female and male gender in age grades.
+They are based on your % speed compared to the world record holder for your gender and age.
+Keeping them separate makes it easier to sort and compare in a number of ways and also for entering data into the table.
+A grand list could easily be compiled from the separate tables to show female and male combined if required.
+Also, a significantly larger proportion of the women are beginners or fairly new to running and more men are experienced runners, so a combined table tends to look top-heavy with more men attaining the highest age grades, which isn’t helpful for a meaningful comparison.